opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 {"_id": "403613", "text": "is autoimmune hepatitis a bile acid synthesis disorder", "metadata": {"self immune"}}
 ...
 ```

 For this test, we constructed 1 billion input requests distributed across 100 files, each containing 10 million requests.
-These files are stored in S3 with the prefix s3://offlinebatch/sagemaker/sagemaker_djl_batch_input/.
-The OSI pipeline scans these 100 files simultaneously and initiates a SageMaker batch job with 100 workers for parallel processing, enabling efficient vectorization and ingestion of the 1 billion documents into OpenSearch service.
+These files are stored in S3 with the prefix `s3://offlinebatch/sagemaker/sagemaker_djl_batch_input/`.
+The OSI pipeline scans these 100 files simultaneously and initiates a SageMaker batch job with 100 workers for parallel processing, enabling efficient vectorization and ingestion of the 1 billion documents into OpenSearch Service.

-In production environments, customers can leverage OSI pipeline to generate S3 files for batch inference input.
-The pipeline supports various data sources (documented at https://docs.opensearch.org/latest/data-prepper/pipelines/configuration/sources/sources/), and operates on a schedule, continuously transforming source data into S3 files.
+In production environments, you can use an OSI pipeline to generate S3 files for batch inference input.
+The pipeline supports various data sources (see [source documentation](https://docs.opensearch.org/latest/data-prepper/pipelines/configuration/sources/sources/)) and operates on a schedule, continuously transforming source data into S3 files.
 These files are then automatically processed by AI servers through scheduled offline batch jobs, ensuring continuous data processing and ingestion.

-### Step 4: Monitor the batch_inference jobs
+### Step 4: Monitor the batch inference jobs

-You can monitor the batch_inference jobs through the SageMaker Console, cli or directly use the GetTask API provided by ml_commons for more details.
+You can monitor the batch inference jobs using the SageMaker Console or CLI.
+Alternatively, you can use the Get Task API to monitor batch jobs:

 ```json
 GET /_plugins/_ml/tasks/_search